Death and the Mother: Casts

 After his return to Denmark in 1901, Hansen Jacobsen received a commission from Carl Jacobsen's Albertina Foundation for a bronze cast which was installed in front of Church of the Holy Ghost in Copenhagen.
 In 1966 it had to be moved because the ward found it "profoundly depressing" and it was instead placed outside St. Peter's Church.

 Another cast was later placed outside Vejen Art Museum which had been opened to house his oeuvre.

 Description

 The portrayal of Death as the Grim Reaper was frequently seen in other artworks of the time, such as in paintings by Jean-François Millet and the Danish painter L. A. Ring.

+Death and the Mother is also the same title of English director Ruth Lingford's 1988 animated short film adaptation of Andersen's tale.